You're viewing Apigee Edge documentation.

-Apigee hybrid delivers a simple-to-use, integrated portal to document and manage access to your APIs, and foster your app developer community.
+Apigee Edge delivers a simple-to-use, integrated portal to document and manage access to your APIs, and foster your app developer community.

-All users of hybrid have access to the integrated portal development tools enabling them to build their own developer portal quickly, providing an alternative to the Drupal-based portal development.
+All users of Apigee Edge have access to the integrated portal development tools enabling them to build their own developer portal quickly, providing an alternative to the Drupal-based portal development.
 For a feature comparison, see Comparison of developer portal features.

 Watch this short video for an introduction to building and publishing your integrated portal.

 Key features and benefitsThe integrated portal provides you with the following key features and benefits:

 |Portal content development||Develop your portal content quickly and easily.